augustss/MicroHs/README.md

 whereas the runtime system sets the heap to 1M cells and is verbose.

 ### FFI
-MicroHs supports calling C functions, but all such functions must be in a table in the runtime system.
+MicroHs supports calling C functions.
+When running the program directly (using `-r`) or when generating a `.comb` file only the functions in the table built into `src/runtime/eval.c` can be used.
+When generating a `.c` file or an executable any C function can be called.

 ### Records
 MicroHs implements the record dot extensions.